beechit/TYPO3_Welcome/README.md

 Personalize the introduction package
 ====================================

-Personalizing the website to your own preferences have to be done in your OWN extensions and **NOT!!** in thirds party extensions.
+Personalizing the website to your own preferences should to be done in your OWN extensions and **NOT!!** in thirds party extensions.
 Modifying those means updating those extensions (as bugfixes) is **HARD** and your code is mixed which is a **very bad situation** to have.
 If there are bugs then clone the original repository fix it and notify *or even better provide a patch* to the original builder so that the extension can be updated and other can also have profit of your work.

 Create a custom extension to adjust the introduction package: